andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-15-gelfands-algebra-aside-1-proofs.md

 Proved.

 ## Tricks Arising
-### Look for the Same Pattern in Things You Know (Beyond the Standard Short-Cut Formualas)
+### Look for the Same Pattern in Things You Know (Beyond the Standard Short-Cut Formulas)
 _Many_ of the solutions to the proof-problems in this post have involved looking back to what we have seen worked previously.
 It makes the clear (but possibly not self-evident) point that _anything_ can be a pattern to match on.
 The Short-cut formulas are key ones because they pop up _a lot_, but others work in just the same way, by giving you a sudden jump into a well-worn path to differently formed expressions and perhaps further leaps.

 ## Some Kind of a Conclusion